bulletmark/edir/README.md

     [trash-cli](https://github.com/andreafrancia/trash-cli) package to do
     deletions.

+15. `edir` adds `-N/--sort-name, -I/--sort-time, -S/--sort-size` options
+    to sort the paths when listed in your editor.
+There is also a `-E/--sort-reverse` option to reverse the order.

-15. `edir` shows a message "No files or directories" if there is nothing to edit, rather than opening an empty file to edit.
+16. `edir` shows a message "No files or directories" if there is nothing to edit, rather than opening an empty file to edit.

-16. `edir` filters out any duplicate paths you may inadvertently specify on it's command line.
+17. `edir` filters out any duplicate paths you may inadvertently specify on it's command line.

-17. `edir` always invokes a consistent duplicate renaming scheme.
+18. `edir` always invokes a consistent duplicate renaming scheme.
 E.g. if you rename `b`, `c`, `d` all to the same pre-existing name `a` then `edir` will rename `b` to `a~`, `c` to `a~1`, `d` to `a~2`.
     Depending on order of operations, `vidir` is not always consistent